teslamotors/react-native-camera-kit/README.md

 ## Permissions

 You must use a separate library for prompt the user for permissions before rendering the `Camera` component.
-We recommend Zootek's library, react-native-permissions: https://github.com/zoontek/react-native-permissions#ios-flow
+We recommend zoontek's library, react-native-permissions: https://github.com/zoontek/react-native-permissions#ios-flow

 **If you fail to prompt for permission, the camera will appear blank / black.**

 ### Why no permissions API?

 Conceptually, permissions are simple: Granted / Denied.
-However, in reality it isn't.
-Both Android and iOS keep changing how permissions work and what permissions are needed for an action.
+However, in reality it's not that simple due to privacy enhancements on iOS and Android.

-As an example, [here's the iOS diagram that react-native-permissions provides in their README](https://github.com/zoontek/react-native-permissions#ios-flow), which illustrates the complexity we don't want to duplicate:
+[Here's an example diagram from react-native-permissions's README](https://github.com/zoontek/react-native-permissions#ios-flow), which illustrates the complexity of the user-experience, which we don't want to duplicate in a camera library:
 ```
    ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓
    ┃ check(PERMISSIONS.IOS.CAMERA) ┃